YSHebron/cs21-mp1-sudoku/README.md

 ### **Running the Program**
 The sudoku solvers can be run in two ways.

 1. **Through the MARS GUI.** In the menu bar, click File>Open, then navigate to the sudoku solver assembly files.
 Afterwards, in the toolbar, click Assemble (tool and wrench icon) then click Run (play icon).
-In the lower left, the execution pane will be visible through which you can paste test cases such as those found in the included 4x4.txt and 9x9.txt files in `"For Submission\`.
+In the lower left, the execution pane will be visible through which you can paste test cases such as those found in the included 4x4.txt and 9x9.txt files in `"For Submission\"`.
 Note that inputting test cases through the MARS GUI can only be done line-by-line.
-2. **Through cmd.** Open your command line, `cd` to `"For Submission"` (where `mars.jar` already exists), then run `java -jar mars.jar <file_name>`.
-File name could be `4x4sovler.asm` or `9x9solver.asm`.
+2. **Through cmd.** Open your command line, `cd` to `"For Submission\"` (where `mars.jar` already exists), then run `java -jar mars.jar <file_name>`.
+File name could be `4x4solver.asm` or `9x9solver.asm`.
 You may now input your valid test cases to the cmd.
 ### **Sample I/O**
-For the 4x4 solver, an input test case is formatted as:
+For the 4x4 solver, an input is formatted as:
 ```
 1000
 0001